Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 [Back to Table of Contents](#toc)

 <a name ="nat_instances"></a>
-# NAT Instances
+# NAT Instances - Security Group configuration
+- NAT instance must be in a public subnet
+- NAT instances need to be assigned a security group
+- NAT instance is there to enable the private subnet EC2 instances to get to the internet
+- No traffic initiated from the internet can access the private subnet
+- Only admin SSH traffic can be allowed to the NAT instance(or RDP for Windows)
+- Private subnet EC2 instances need to access websites on the internet(HTTP or HTTPS)
+- NAT instance's security group must allow:
+    - traffic inbound from the private subnet or the private subnet's security group as a source on port 80(HTTP) and 443(HTTPS)
+    - traffic outbound to 0.0.0.0/0(Internet) on Ports 80 and 443
+    - traffic inbound from the customer's own network on port 22(SSH) to administer the NAT instance
 - When creating a NAT instance, disable source/destination check on the instance
-- NAT instance must be in a public subnet
 - There must be a route out of the private subnet to the NAT instance, in order for this to work
 - The amount of traffic that NAT instances can support depends on the instance size.
 If you are bottlenecking increase the instance size
 - You can create high availability using ASGs, multiple subnets in different AZs, and a script to automate failover
-- NAT instances are behind a security group

 [Back to Table of Contents](#toc)

 <a name ="nat_gateway"></a>
 # NAT Gateways
-- Preferred by the enterprise
-- Scale automatically up to 10 Gbps
+- is an AWS managed service
-- No need to patch
+- No need to patch, AWS is responsible
-- Not associated with security groups
+- Can Not be assigned a security group
-- Automatically assigned a public ip
+- Works only with elastic Ip, cannot not use a public ip to do its function
 - Remember to update your route tables, when you provision a NAT gateway
 - 1 NAT gateway in 1 AZ is not good enough, you want them in multiple AZ to have some form of redundancy in case of a failure